-ProSpector 3 is the next-generation handheld X-ray fluorescence analyzer. it’s the lightest, fastest, most articulate X-ray gun Spectrometer ever made .It offers a new level of analysis accuracy, speed, and detection limits.
+ProSpector 3 Handheld X-Ray Fluorescence Spectrometer is the next-generation handheld X-ray fluorescence analyzer. it’s the lightest, fastest, most accurate X-ray gun Spectrometer ever made .It offers a new level of analysis accuracy, speed, and detection limits.
 ProSpector 3 is the smallest and lightest handheld XRF on the market with an intuitive and user-friendly software interface.
 Unique processing algorithms allow analyzing various types of materials including alloys, ores, soils, Gold Analyzer ,plastics, automotive catalysts etc.

 Data can be transferred from ProSpector 3 to a PC directly via USB, WiFi or Bluetooth connection.
 MicroSD socket is also available for data storage and transfer.
 The detector shield protects detector Be window, the most fragile part of the instrument, from being punctured by sharp objects like wires, shavings etc.

 XRF (X-ray fluorescence) is a non-destructive analytical technique used to determine the elemental composition of materials.

 The X-rays hit the sample and cause the elements in the sample to fluoresce and travel back to an X-ray detector in the analyzer.
 The analyzer then counts them and does a lot of complicated math to give result.